delveccj/CSC180_Spring2024/Lecture4/README.md

 **How It Works in Juice Shop**

 1️⃣ You visit `http://localhost:3000/`.
-2️⃣ The browser loads **one HTML file (`index.html`) and JavaScript**.
+2️⃣ The browser loads one HTML file (`index.html`) and JavaScript.
 3️⃣ When you navigate to `http://localhost/#/score-board`, JavaScript detects the `#/score-board` part and:

    - **Finds the correct route in Angular’s router**.
    - **Loads the Scoreboard view dynamically**.
    - **Updates the page content without a full reload**.

-This means `/score-board` doesn’t exist as an actual backend route!** Instead, it's just a state change inside the frontend framework.
+This means `/score-board` doesn’t exist as an actual backend route!
+Instead, it's just a state change inside the frontend framework.

 **How to Find the JavaScript Controlling This?**

 Let's go to the developer tools within Firefox on the Juice Shop landing page.
 We see the following:

 ![](dev_tools.png)